lucernae/vscode-cucumber-godog/README.md

 ### Run Tests from Feature Files

-The extension adds run buttons directly in your `.feature` files:
+The extension provides multiple ways to run tests directly from your `.feature` files:

+#### CodeLens Buttons
-- Click the "▶ Run Feature" button next to a Feature definition to run all scenarios in that feature
+- Click the "▶ Run Feature" button above a Feature definition to run all scenarios in that feature
-- Click the "▶ Run Scenario" button next to a Scenario or Scenario Outline definition to run just that scenario
+- Click the "▶ Run Scenario" button above a Scenario or Scenario Outline definition to run just that scenario

 ![Run Feature and Scenario buttons](images/run-buttons.png)

+#### Gutter Icons
+- Click the run icon in the gutter (next to the line number) to run a feature or scenario
+- These icons appear next to Feature and Scenario definitions

+#### Test Explorer
+- Use VS Code's built-in Test Explorer to view and run your Cucumber tests
+- Features and scenarios appear in a hierarchical tree view
+- Run individual scenarios or entire features with a single click

 ### Command Palette Commands